Selling CBD oil online 101: payment gateways

 In order to get you up and running, you will need not only a payment gateway to connect to your shopping cart but also an appropriate merchant account that is suited for selling CBD Oil.
 We have an extensive network of contacts and can find the best fit for your needs.
 Get in touch, and we’ll happily help you start your CBD e-commerce business, generally with no upfront fees.

 Credit cards and payment gateways for CBD

-If you are already selling, or are struggling to sell CBD Oil because of payment gateway issues, we may have solutions for you.
+If you are already selling, or are struggling to continue to sell CBD Oil because of payment gateway issues, we may have solutions for you.
 Often merchants who are having difficulties after being declined or shut down by a major payment gateway contact us looking for solutions.

 We can assist site owners who have processing history by matching them up with one of our trusted payment gateway providers who will meet your needs and recommend a credit card processor that has experience working with businesses like yours.